-The mission of the Medical Laboratory Technology Program is to provide high quality education to students of diverse backgrounds that will cultivate the necessary knowledge, technical skills, attitudes and values required to provide quality medical laboratory services that will enhance the health of our community, promote lifelong learning, and exceed market demands.
+The mission of the Associate of Science MLT program is to provide high quality education to students of diverse backgrounds that will cultivate the necessary knowledge, technical skills, attitudes, and values required to provide quality medical laboratory services that will enhance the health of our community, promote lifelong learning, and exceed market demands.

 The mission is accomplished in an environment dedicated to promoting personal care and professional expertise in the field of medical laboratory education.
-Educational experiences will encourage critical thinking, problem solving, effective communication and overall commitment to excellence, while providing the opportunity to use the current technology and resources of the hospital.
+Educational experiences will encourage critical thinking, problem solving, effective communication and overall commitment to excellence, while providing the opportunity to use the current technology and available resources.